mramir0605/CodePathiOSIntroCapstone/Brainstorming.md

   - **V3:** Personalized meal plans, nutritional tracking, and adaptive recipe suggestions based on user behavior.

-### 3. Breaking News
+### 3. Crypto Tracker
-- **Description:** A real-time news app that delivers top headlines tailored to the user’s interests and location.
-Users can follow categories such as technology, sports, world news, entertainment, and more.
+- **Description:** A real-time cryptocurrency tracking app that allows users to monitor coin prices, view market trends, and create personalized watchlists.
+Users can also explore basic explanations of each coin to better understand the crypto ecosystem.
-- **Mobile:** Mobile is ideal for instant push notifications, location-aware updates, and quick scrolling through brief summaries or headlines.
-- **Story:** Helps users stay informed with timely, relevant news while reducing information overload.
-Prioritizes meaningful stories and avoids sensational or repetitive content to maintain clarity and trust.
-- **Market:** Appeals to students, professionals, travelers, and anyone who wants reliable updates without endless scrolling.
-Especially valuable for younger audiences seeking alternatives to traditional news outlets.
-- **Habit:** Encourages multiple daily check-ins or passive engagement through notifications.
-Personalized alerts and topic-based feeds support ongoing usage.
+- **Category:** Finance / Education
+- **Mobile:** Mobile-first experience enables quick price checks, push notifications for market changes, and glanceable dashboards.
+Interactive charts and widgets are optimized for on-the-go use.
+- **Story:** Designed to make the crypto world easier to understand, especially for beginners who may feel overwhelmed by complex trading platforms.
+Helps users stay informed without needing to actively invest.
+- **Market:** Perfect for crypto newcomers, students, casual traders, and anyone curious about digital currencies.
+Can also appeal to hobby investors who want a simple, informative interface.
+- **Habit:** Encourages frequent checking—crypto markets move constantly, so users may open the app daily or even hourly.
+Notifications, watchlists, and trending coins strengthen habit loops.
 - **Scope:**
-  - **V1:** Core feed + category filtering + breaking news alerts.
+  - **V1:** Basic watchlist + live price data + simple coin profiles.
-  - **V2:** Local news integration + custom keyword subscriptions.
+  - **V2:** Price alerts, market news integration, and coin comparison tools.
-  - **V3:** Advanced personalization such as article recommendations, reading behavior insights, and sentiment-based filtering.
+  - **V3:** Portfolio simulation, community discussions, challenges, and learning modules.